obrzts/BLscore/README.md

 <!-- badges: end -->

-BLscore provides functions to identify clusters of convergent TCRs that are likely to recognize the same peptide.
+BLscore provides functions to identify clusters of convergent TCRs that are likely to recognize the same epitope.
 The clustering is based on pairwise comparisons of all TCRs by aligning their CDR1-3 and calculating the alignment scores using BLOSUM62 substitution matrix reflecting evolutionary amino acid interchangeability.
 The three